knoksen/archeng-nexus/README.md

 npm start
 ```

+For CI environments, install dependencies with `npm ci` to ensure a clean
+and reproducible build.

 `npm start` launches `server/index.js` on port `3000`.
 Incoming contact form
 submissions will be printed to the console.